asongent/Special-DevOps-Tutorials/Install jenkins on docker/README.md

 *************************************************************
 ```

 Here, the Admin password is `73c38352b5f747a18f309f83beb53f84`.
-Keep in mind that your own password will br different.
+Keep in mind that your own password will be different.

 or